Clan Hamilton: German branch

+American Branch

+Alexander Hamilton, one of the Founding Fathers of the United States, was the grandson of Alexander Hamilton, the laird of Grange, Ayrshire, who was himself descendant of the Cambuskeith branch of Clan Hamilton.
+His Y-DNA Haplogroup was I1a.

+Descendants of this branch have been recorded to the sixth generation in the United States and likely survive today.

 Hamilton DNA Project

 The Hamilton DNA Project, involving hundreds of participants including a close relative of the current Duke of Abercorn, has made significant contributions to understanding the genetic lineage of Clan Hamilton.
 The genetic research conducted by the Hamilton DNA Project has demonstrated that all Hamilton branches descending from Sir James Hamilton, 5th Laird of Cadzow, who is the progenitor of both the mentioned branches of the Dukes of Abercorn and the Dukes of Hamilton until 1895, belong to the Y-DNA Haplogroup I-Z63.
 This finding suggests a most recent common ancestor for these branches who lived about 750 years ago.

-Alexander Hamilton

-Alexander Hamilton is one of the Founding Fathers of the United States.
-His Y-DNA Haplogroup was I1a.